Italy's Padoan says bank reform may help Monte Paschi

 He said he would like to see quantitative easing implemented across the euro zone as a whole rather than split up along national lines.

-"I would like to see a mutualized monetary policy action, meaning that there is no distinction between impacts on different countries," he said.
+"I would like to see a mutualised monetary policy action, meaning that there is no distinction between impacts on different countries," he said.

 If that does not happen, he said the result would be "single monetary policy implemented according to segments."